mastodon-ml/relay/docs/commands.md

 ### List

-List the currently banned instances
+List the currently banned instances.

 	activityrelay instance list

 ### Ban

 Add an instance to the ban list.
-If the instance is currently subscribed, remove it from the database.
+If the instance is currently subscribed, it will be removed from the inbox list.

 	activityrelay instance ban <domain>